japanoise/cardwin/README.md

 once the program is stable and if interest is generated I will also provide pre-compiled binaries.

+You can optionally run `make crd2json` to build a simple C program that converts a CRD file to a human-readable JSON file, which may be useful as an intermediate format to convert to other formats.
+I'm half-planning to write a CRD -> HTML (maybe even TiddlyWiki) converter using this functionality...
+Note that this program uses a very stupid solution to convert non-ASCII bytes to UTF-8, and the operator may need to make a manual transformation to preserve non-ASCII characters, as the locale information is not preserved in the CRD file format.

 ## Copying

 No copyright notice was present in the source code itself; however, the